gauthamvr/AI-JobFinder-Indeed/README.md

 Feel free to contact me for any updates, requests, questions, or donations.
 Any contributions are greatly appreciated.

-If anyone from Indeed—or anyone for that matter—sees this, please consider recruiting me, I'm looking for a job.

 ## Buy me a coffee:
 Your support is greatly appreciated!
 Every contribution helps.